haseebshaik00/MS-PP-24/Web Dev/README.md

 difference betn * *|* ns|* \* <https://stackoverflow.com/questions/34987370/what-is-the-difference-between-and-in-css>
 d) combinators - adjacent sibling selector(+), general sibling selector(~), child selector(>), descendent selector(" "), or(,)
 e) pseudo selectors used with an ":" - hover, active and focus
-f) more pseudo selectors - nth-child(), last-child, first-child, placeholder, link, visited
+f) more pseudo selectors - nth-child(), last-child, first-child, placeholder, link, visited + pseudo elements
 g) id has 1:1 mapping whereas classses have many:many mapping
 h) body selector affects only body tag whereas * affects every tags individually
 i) overriding preference "id>class>element>*"
 j) if a body selector is written twice the second one will overwrite the same properties present in the first one
-k) css "inline-internal-external" file tags which are written last gets the higher priority and in this inline has the highest precedence
+k) css "inline-internal-external" file link tags which are written last in the head tag gets the higher priority and in this inline has the highest precedence
+l) Multiple combinator: A, B
+m) ul li li {} - this also works as a descendent combinator

 **more css attributes**
 l) font-sizes : pt (typewriter font-10pt, browser default font-14pt); px; em(1em - width of character 'm' in default font size); vh-(1/100th of window height); vw-view width
 m) transform: skew, rotate, scale, translate